Poop-fish/Simple-Puzzle-Game-Maker/README.md

 ### Asset Authors
 i did not make all the Assest but they are comercial free

-Gif Sprite made by \\ https://gibbongl.itch.io/ 👈 the blue moneky (currtly being unused but is in assets)
+Gif Sprite made by \\ https://gibbongl.itch.io/ 👈 the blue moneky (currently being unused but is in assets)

 Pixel Fruits Made By  - https://biscuitlocker.itch.io/